Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 After about ten minutes or so, ‘Horse decided he was done with sauna time.
 "There!
 Should feel lots better now."
 Bouncing on his toes, he slicked himself down, adding to his small lake of sweat on the floor.
 "We gotta clean up our mess.
 I’ll go grab a mop and stuff if you wanna put away everything else?"

 It’d be a hell of a workout putting all the weights by himself.
-Still, Campbell glanced down at the sweat-lake around ‘Horse’s gigantic feet…
+Still, Campbell glanced down at the sweat-lake around ‘Horse’s gigantic feet...

 "Yeah, that sounds good."